-Mr. Strauss started a printing business.
+Mr. Carter started a printing business.
 He invested $100,000 personal money to start the company's operations.
 After a month, he wants to know how much the business made.
-He also wants to know if the money he invested is still there.
+He also wants to know where his money has been.

 Without a way of recording the activities of the business, we will not be able to answer his questions.
-Surely we can tell him, "Mr. Strauss, we made a lot this month!", but we need proof!
+Surely we can tell him, "Mr. Carter, we made a lot this month!", but we need proof!
 And he needs the figures!

 We can easily answer Mr. Carter's questions if we kept track of the company's transactions.
 If we used $30,000 of the $100,000 we had at the beginning to buy printers and pay the bills, then we'd have $70,000 cash left.
 If we collected $50,000 from our customers, then we would have $120,000.
 Easy, right?

-Okay, that's just a tiny bit of what accounting can do.
-What if we have thousands of transactions?
+Now, that's just a tiny bit of what accounting can do.
+Imagine we have thousands of transactions!
 Also, there's a lot more to accounting than just recording.
 How much income did we make?
 How much do we owe our creditors?
 Is this a good investment?
-Ask away.
-Accounting would confidently say, "I'll have the reports prepared."
-How cool is that?
+And so on, and so forth.

 Technical definitions of accounting have been published by different accounting bodies.
 The American Institute of Certified Public Accountants (AICPA) defines accounting as:

-Though I am not a fan of technical definitions, I believe that studying the statement above will give us a better understanding of accounting.
+Though I am not a fan of technical definitions, studying the statement above will give us a better understanding of accounting.
 Let's break it down.

 Accounting is considered an art because it requires the use of skills and creative judgment.
 One has to be trained in this discipline to be able to perform accounting functions well.

 Accounting is also considered a science because it is a body of knowledge.
 However, accounting is not an exact science since the rules and principles are constantly changing (improved).

 Recording pertains to writing down or keeping records of business transactions.
 Classifying involves grouping similar items that have been recorded.
 Once they are classified, information is summarized into reports which we call financial statements.